pcingola/SnpEff/src/docs/snpeff/faq.md

 The variant has been realigned to the most 3-prime position within the transcript.

 This is usually done to comply with HGVS specification to always report the most 3-prime annotation.
-While VCF requires to realign to the left-most of the reference genome, HGSV requires to realign to the most 3-prime.
-These two specifications are contradicting in some cases, so in order to comply with HGSV, sometimes a local realignment is required.
+While VCF requires to realign to the left-most of the reference genome, HGVS requires to realign to the most 3-prime.
+These two specifications are contradicting in some cases, so in order to comply with HGVS, sometimes a local realignment is required.

-IMPORTANT: This message is just indicating that a realignment was performed, so ** when this INFO message is present, the original coordinates from the VCF file are not exactly the same as the coordinates used to calculate the variant annotation **
+IMPORTANT: This message is just indicating that a realignment was performed, so **when this INFO message is present, the original coordinates from the VCF file are not exactly the same as the coordinates used to calculate the variant annotation**

 **WARNING_SEQUENCE_NOT_AVAILABLE**